How to Dehydrate Oranges: Easy DIY Dried Orange Slices (3 Ways)

 dried orange slices with cinammon sticks and anise stars on a black background

-How to Dehydrate Oranges to Make Dried Orange Slices
+What You’ll Need to Make Perfect Dried Orange Slices

 It’s so easy to dehydrate oranges.
 Use the tools you already have in your kitchen to make this nostalgic Christmas decor.
 You can dehydrate oranges in air fryers, dehydrators, or in your oven.
 Regardless of which appliance you use, there are a few items you will need: